Alberta’s Oil Sands Industry

 Location and Map of Oil Sands Projects

-Several companies have oil sands projects in the region, with many providing maps of their specific sites.
+The oil sands are located in northeastern Alberta, with the majority of the resource concentrated in three main areas: Athabasca, Cold Lake, and Peace River.
+Several companies own oil sands projects in the region, with many providing maps of their specific sites.
 Suncor Energy’s Firebag project, Athabasca Oil Sands project, and Kearl Oil Sands project all have detailed maps available.
 Other maps include the Fort Hills project, Syncrude site, Alberta Tar Sands, Alberta Oil Sands, Alberta Oil Sands Lease, and Oil Sands Lease.

 The following are some maps of the various oil sands projects in the region: